 Student Computer Recommendations

-We do not recommend specific computer models.
+Again, we do not recommend specific computers.
 However, our recommended minimum hardware specifications for a computer system are:

 - Intel Core i5 Processor